surajJha/pharmeasy-test/README.md

 3. **Pharmacist**
     ``Pharmacist can view the prescriptions which has been granted access by the patient and can request for access to those prescriptions for which he doesn't have access yet``

+## App Structure
+    This is a standard express backend and react front-end web app. backend code is present in src/server
+    front-end code is present in src/client
+    unit tests are present in src/server/modules/__tests__
+    (tests are currently written only for backend code)

 ## Running the app in development mode